jpmessaging/OutlookTrace/Readme.md

     </details>

-10. Hit enter key in the console to stop.
+10. Press enter key in the console to stop.

 Send the zip file `"Outlook_<MachineName>_<DateTime>.zip"` in the output folder specified in step 6.
 If you captured a Fiddler trace, send the password used in step 9 too.